GeotrekCE/Geotrek-admin/README.rst

 Without Initial Data
 --------------------

-Create a super user manually :
+If you do not load data, you'll have to at least create a super user :

 ::